FAQ for CVE-2022-36804

 - How to download Atlassian Marketplace apps through the command line

-- How to manage Premier Support named contacts
+- How to manage named contacts for Atlassian Premier Support (on-premises)

 - Bidirectional characters warning in Atlassian products